chrede88/home-ops/docs/fluxcd.md

 Next I'll add the public key to the deploy keys my Github repository (the key needs push access).

-Now I'm ready to bootstrap Flux :tada:
+Now I'm ready to bootstrap Flux 🎉

 But first, let's use Flux to check if everything will work before running the real bootstrap.